Trouble paying your mortgage? You have options

-Refinancing can replace your original loan with a new one that has a lower interest rate and/or a longer term.
+Mortgage refinancing can replace your original loan with one that has a lower interest rate and/or a longer term.
 This may offer a permanent reduction in mortgage loan payments without negatively affecting your credit score.Check your refinance options.
 Start here

-However, borrowers going through financial hardship might not be able to refinance.
+However, borrowers going through financial hardship might not be able to use a refinance program.

 They may have trouble qualifying for the new loan due to a reduced income, lower credit score, high-interest credit card debt, or other unexpected debt obligations (such as medical expenses).

 In these cases, the homeowner might be eligible for a mortgage loan modification.

 Loan modification is usually reserved for homeowners who are not eligible to refinance due to a financial hardship.

 When to pursue mortgage loan modification